microsoft/AzureTrailblazerAcademy/month2/labs/lab_data/README.md

 12. Go to **Data Preview** tab and click on **Refresh** to see how the aggregate transformation changes your data.

 13. Since we are writing to a tabular sink, we can specify insert, delete, update and upsert policies on rows using the [Alter Row transformation](https://docs.microsoft.com/azure/data-factory/data-flow-alter-row).
 Click on the **+ icon** next to your Aggregate transformation and click **Alter Row** under the **Row modifier** section.
-Since we are always inserting and updating, you can specify that all rows will always be upserted.
+Since we are always inserting and updating, you can specify that all rows will always be upserted by entering **true()** in the expression field.

     ![Using the Alter Row Transformation to a Mapping Data Flow in Azure Data Factory](images/M07-E03-T03-img12.png)

 ### Task 3: Writing to a Data Sink